Ashumishra07/Devtinder-BE/homework.md

 -Reaad Documentation of express    (done)

 EPISODE_5
--Multiple route handlerds -play with the code
+-Multiple route handlerds -play with the code  (DONE) -next() (DONE)
--next()
--next function and errors along with res.send(If we wrote in first function there in second route handler function) -app.use("/route",rH,[rh2,rh3],rh4,rh5)-multiple hanler and we keep them in array at anywhere for any route handler.
+-next function and errors along with res.send(If we wrote in first function there in second route handler function) (DONE) -app.use("/route",rH,[rh2,rh3],rh4,rh5)-multiple hanler and we keep them in array at anywhere for any route handler.
+(DONE) -What is middleware?Why do we need it?
+(DONE)
+-How express Js basically handles requests behind the scenes.
+-Difference app.use and app.all
+-Write a dummy auth middlewware for admin.
+(DONE) -Write adummy auth middleware for all user routes,except /user/login   (DONE) -Error Handling using app.use("/",(err,req,res,next)={};)